 The College of Idaho is pleased to offer the George V. Wolfe Endowed Scholarship for the 2013-14 academic year in honor of the legendary professor who founded the C of I Department of Political Economy in 1946.
 The scholarship is awarded each spring to an outstanding C of I student.

 The College of Idaho Chamber Singers, led by Professor Brent Wells, are performing at Carnegie Hall in New York City this spring as part of the prestigious Distinguished Concerts International New York series.
 The student group is spending six days in New York, highlighted by a March 24 concert featuring the music of Grammy Award-winning composer and conductor Eric Whitacre.

-Mars and Mercury are the planets of interest at The College of Idaho’s Whittenberger Planetarium this month.
-Come learn about these alien worlds and see the latest findings and images captured by NASA spacecraft during recent voyages to space during the October public show, set for 7 p.m.
-Oct.
-17 inside Boone Science Hall on the C of I campus in Caldwell.
+The College of Idaho’s Whittenberger Planetarium is exploring the planets Mercury and Mars this month.
+Come learn about these alien worlds and see the latest findings and images captured by NASA spacecraft during recent voyages during the March public show, set for 7 p.m.
+March 6 inside Boone Science Hall on the C of I campus in Caldwell.
 The show also will include a quick tour of the constellations and planets visible in the Idaho night sky this month.

 The College of Idaho’s Orma J. Smith Museum of Natural History is partnering with Boise Art Museum to exhibit a collection of artifacts – many of which have never been seen by the public – as part of a new, year-long exhibition at BAM.
 The exhibit “Origins: Material Objects of Culture” opens Feb.
 23 and will run through Jan.
 12, 2014 at BAM, located at the entrance of Julia Davis Park in Downtown Boise.